nt246/physalia-lcwgs/day_2/markdowns/04_genotype.md

 ## 3. Genotype calling

-Now that you know how to calculate allele frequencies we'll use these estimates to obtain prior probabilities for genotypes, which ultimately allows us to calculate genotype posterior probabilities and call genotypes.
+Now that you know how to calculate allele frequencies we'll use these estimates to obtain prior probabilities for genotypes, which allows us to calculate genotype posterior probabilities and call genotypes. *Generally hard calling genotypes should be avoided when working with low coverage data, but this tutorial will show you how to at least improve accuracy for genotype calling when necessary*.

 In ANGSD, the option to call genotypes is `-doGeno`: